remidinishanth/system_design/distributed_cache.md

 * Write through: whenever any “write” request comes, it will come through the cache to the DB.
 Write is considered successful only iff data is written successfully in the cache and in DB.
 * Write around: Write request goes around the cache straight to DB and acknowledge is sent back, data is not sent to cache.
 Data is written to the cache when there is the first cache miss.
 * Write back: Write update goes to cache, data is saved in the cache, and acknowledge is send immediately. and then there is one more service that will sink the data to DB.
 Or say while replacing this entry, we can write to the db.

+### Working with HashTable:
+* Given a key, we can find the hash function and take modulo to find the bucket/slot in which we have to put this entry.
+If there are collisions, we can resolve it with separate chaining, open addressing, robin hood hashing.